 Make sure you get enough sleep

 Not getting enough sleep can be a major factor in snoring.
-Try to go to bed early enough, and at the same time every night and this can help to reduce snoring.
+Make sure you’re going to bed early enough, and at the same time every night.

 Don’t drink alcohol close to bedtime

 Drinking alcohol before bed can wreak havoc with your snoring.
-Avoid it for a few hours before bed to help reduce your snoring and drink plenty of water before going to bed.
+Avoid it for a few hours before bed to help reduce your snoring.

 Sleep on your side

-Snoring is usually worse when sleeping on your back.
+Snoring is usuaslly worse when sleeping on your back.
 Sleeping on your side is one way to help this.

 Keep the your upper-body elevated